 - Facilitates the development of strategic insights and tools for Canadian marketers;

 - Guides the development of CMA positions on public policy issues to ensure an environment where consumers are respected and businesses can thrive;

 - Maintains a mandatory Code of Ethics and Standards of Practice, and a series of guides, to help marketers maintain high standards of professional conduct;

-- Provides consumer resources to help Canadians understand their rights in the areas of privacy protection, dealing with spam and avoiding fraudulent offers.
+- Provides consumer information on relevant topics, such as the benefits of marketing, data protection, dealing with spam and avoiding fraudulent offers.

 Latest Regulatory Developments